SharifClick/shell-magics/README.md

-# shell-magics
+# Shell-magics
 Some shell magics you need in daily life
+Note: for windows you can use `Git Bash`

 #### Move all files (with wildcard) in a directory (recursively) regardles of folder depth or number , use `cp` for copying